hashintel/hash/packages/graph/hash_graph/doc/structural-queries.md

 ## Filter

 The filters are used to determine which root vertices will be included in the subgraph.
 A filter is composed of a set of condition of parameters and paths.
 A path is a sequence of steps that describe a path through the Graph.
 Depending on the type of the query the path will either start at an entity or a type.
 A parameter is a user defined variable that can be used to parameterize the query.
-As conditions, currently, equality and inequality conditions are supported.
+A condition is a boolean expression that constrains the result space.
+Currently, equality and inequality are the only supported conditions.

-A path is a sequence of identifiers to describe a path based on the query type.
+A path is a sequence of tokens describing what component will be filtered on.
 For example, each type has a `baseUri` component that can be used to identify the type.
 If a query is supposed to filter all entity types, which have the URI `https://example.com/foo/`, the filter would look like

 ```json5
 {